Kalkan Mediterranean Coast, Turkey Travel Guide

 Its small size creates a close-knit feel, while amenities rival larger destinations.

-It promises a holiday that is both relaxing and enriching, blending past and present, natural beauty and thoughtful development.
+It promises a holiday which is both relaxing and enriching, blending past and present, natural beauty and thoughtful development.